 2. Calculate the total repayment cost of the loan against the cost of your existing credit accounts.

 3. Learn more about the proper use of credit.

 4. Cut up excess credit cards and limit yourself to one card.

 5. Prepare a personal budget and stick to it.

 How Personal Bankruptcy Canada Can Help

-Canada debt consolidation loans seem like a great way to deal with mounting debt, but many times you may be back in deep financial trouble a few years after taking out the loan.
-You may want to discuss your situation with a bankruptcy trustee to explore this option and determine if it is a good fit for you before you pursue a consolidation loan.
-The trustees at Personal Bankruptcy Canada offer free initial consultations at which you can review your financial situation in detail with a trusted professional.
-There is no obligation to choose a solution or to continue to work with your trustee.
+A debt consolidation loan may seem like a great way to deal with mounting debt, but it can be a double-edged sword.
+You may be back in financial trouble a few years after taking out the loan.
+For best results, discuss your situation with a bankruptcy trustee to explore this option.
+Make certain debt consolidation is an optimal fit before pursuing a consolidation loan.
+PBC provides a network of carefully selected Member Trustees who offer free initial consultations.
+Don’t take chances with your financial future.
+Review your finances in detail with a trusted professional.
+There is no obligation and no judgment.
+At PBC, we help good people eliminate bad debt.